CATAMOUNT BITS IN TIME

 What came next was a remarkable string of owners for this most memorable Chevy.
 To name a couple, it was owned and run by future late model owner and Beaver Dragon L.E.
 Farrell crewman Rodney Weed - and it ended up in the hands of future Catamount star and Nascar North Champion Jamie Aube, for a brief spell.
 Very few cars hit more different owners than Larry Warren's orange Chevy with the Motor Mouse cartoon on the hood.

-Around 1972, Leon Gonyo built himself a 1962 Plymouth for the Hurricane Division at Catamount.
+.
+Around 1972 with help from Jim Cayea, Leon Gonyo built himself a 1962 Plymouth for the Hurricane Division at Catamount.
 The powerful, thundering Mopars were now the car of choice in the division.
 Gonyo, who spent more time around Airborne Speedway than Catamount, knew that this car would get him more results than his more preferred Fords, at that time.
 Except for the tandem of Richard Buzzi and Dennis Tucker, Fords weren't doing much in the Hurricanes, at that time.

 Bill Ladabouche Photo